abpframework/abp/docs/en/CLI-New-Command-Samples.md

   abp new Acme.IssueManagement -t module --no-ui
   ```

-## Create an ABP solution from a specific version
+## Create a solution from a specific version

 When you create a solution, it always creates with the latest version.
 To create a project from an older version, you can pass the `--version` parameter.